-A career in theis one of the most desirable careers in finance, and it's not hard to understand why.
-Money is undoubtedly the greatest attraction, with analysts making $150k and then some.
+Money is undoubtedly the greatest attraction to careers with hedge funds, with analysts making $150k and then some.
 Portfolio managers often make north of seven figures, which is why eventually running a fund is considered the optimal career trajectory for so many.

 The job rests significantly on individual performance, a simultaneously appealing and frightening facet of hedge funds.